Can You Be Overweight But Fit?

-No, according to new research1 that followed 5,005 American men and women for more than 12 years.
-The authors found that nearly one-half of those who began the study as fat but fit (termed “metabolically healthy obesity”) developed the metabolic syndrome.
+No, according to research1 that followed 5,005 American men and women for more than 12 years.
+The authors found that nearly one-half of those who began the study as overweight but fit (termed “metabolically healthy obesity”) developed the metabolic syndrome.

 What Is the Metabolic Syndrome?

 The metabolic syndrome is a pre-diabetic condition that greatly increases the risk of cardiovascular dangers like heart attacks and strokes.

 In the past three decades, the rates of metabolic syndrome have skyrocketed in America.
 More than a third of all U.S. adults now meet the criteria for the syndrome.

 You have the metabolic syndrome if you have at least three of the following five conditions:

 - A resting blood pressure of 130/85 or higher (either number), or you’re currently taking blood-pressure-lowering medications.

 - A waist circumference of greater than 35 inches in women and 40 inches in men.

 - An HDL “good” cholesterol less than 40 mg/dL in men and less than 50 mg/dL in women, or you’re currently taking HDL-raising medications.

 - A fasting triglyceride level of 150 mg/dL or higher, or you’re currently taking triglyceride-lowering medications.